ajamous/tcxc_iot_sms/README.md

 This script connects to an MQTT broker, subscribes to the "CarTelemetry" topic, and sends an SMS message containing the received telemetry data using the NeuTrafix SMS API.

+## Use Case: IoT Vehicle Monitoring and Alerting

+This script enables real-time monitoring and alerting for IoT vehicle telemetry data.
+It connects to an MQTT broker and subscribes to the "CarTelemetry" topic to receive telemetry messages.
+Upon receiving a message, it extracts relevant information from the telemetry data, such as VIN, speed, fuel level, and location coordinates.
+The extracted data is then used to send an SMS notification using the NeuTrafix SMS API.

 ## Installation

 1. Clone the repository or download the script file.